Submitting a planning application

-To submit your application please use the Planning Portal, There are several methods for submitting applications:
+To submit your application please use the Planning Portal, They provide two methods for submitting applications:

-- Electronic submission - complete the online form and include all the plans, supporting documentation, you can also purchase your location plan through the Planning Portal, and finally pay the correct fee.
+- Electronic submission - complete the online form, upload all the plans, supporting documentation, you can also purchase your location plan through the Planning Portal, and finally pay the correct fee.

-- Download a PDF version of the form, complete it and post it to us along with all the plans, supporting documentation.
+- Download a PDF version of the form, complete it and send it to us along with all the plans, supporting documentation.
 If possible, please email your PDF form, all PDF Plans & documents to Development Control, or post the completed application to our contact address.

-Please note, the new Notifications for Prior Approval are not available through the electronic submission system and have to be downloaded.
+Please note, some of the Prior Approval Notification forms are not available through the electronic submission system and have to be downloaded.

 We will let you know, normally within three working days if we need any further information to make your application valid.
 If we do not receive this additional information within one month, we will return the incomplete papers to you.

 Applicants and agents should refer to the Town & Country Planning (Development Management Procedure) (England) Order 2015 for the information requirements for all applications and the National Planning Practice Guidance (NPPG) accompanies the Order and should be referred to where necessary.